TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Extras/DuckyPad/Readme.md

 <img src="images/notepad-hello-world.png" width="16" height="16"/> <img src="images/duckyPad.png" width="16" height="16"/> How to do a [**well known duckyScript example**](images/notepad-hello-world.png) - Open notepad, type hello, wait 5 seonds, and then increase the text size 20 times - [**duckyScript**](https://github.com/dekuNukem/duckyPad/blob/master/duckyscript_info.md) needs about 80-90 key-presses as does this example <img src="macro.gif" width="16" height="16"/>

 A newer version of the Duckyscript used the string **a50a51dd5a53d03r20a52d03U02** which was sent as <6a50a51dd5a53d03r20a52d03U02> via the serial port with Layout 3 Layer D orange and after *sd*K was executed.
 Key K24 was assigned to the [Paste] key.
-After executing *sd*4, and in Layout 3 orange Layer A, the file U02 was sent via RealTerm as:
+After executing \*sd\*4, and in Layout 3 orange Layer A, the file U02 was sent via RealTerm (must be able to send escape characters \b na \n), as:
 ```
 <2\b\b\b\b\b\na50a51dd5a53d03r20a52\n\nvs\n\nREM DUCKYPAD PAYLOAD\nGUI r\nSTRING notepad\nENTER\nDELAY 500\nSTRING Hello\nDELAY 3000\nCONTROL +\nREPEAT 20\n>
 ```
-A screen recording of the macrolink in actio is [**here**](macro.gif).
+A screen recording of the macrolink in action is [**here**](macro.gif).
 The files used a50, a51, a52, a53 amd K01Link and M01Link are also included and can be copied to the TouchLCD SDCard to test.

 A shorter version of the string below is using a repeat rnn and Rnn with r = repeat 1-99 and R - repeat 100 to 9999, and a delay dnn and Dnn with d seconds 1-99 and D minutes 1-99, and was used in the macrolink string **a50a51a53d05r20a52** - refer to [**MacrosTested**](MacrosTested.txt), [**macrocount**](macrocount.png) and [**macrocount2**](macrocount2.png) which used the string **r06a53**.